lifelib-dev/lifelib/makedocs/source/libraries/basiclife/BasicTerm_M.rst

    >>> timeit.timeit("pv_net_cf()",globals=globals(), number=1)
    1.3366562999999587

-Note that only the first 100 model points were run with BasicTerm_S while all the 10000 model points were run with :mod:`~basiclife.BasicTerm_M`.
+Note that only the first 100 model points were run with :mod:`~basiclife.BasicTerm_S` while all the 10000 model points were run with :mod:`~basiclife.BasicTerm_M`.
-While BasicTerm_S took about 7.6 seconds for the 100 model points, :mod:`~basiclife.BasicTerm_M` too only 1.3 seconds for the 10000 model points.
+While :mod:`~basiclife.BasicTerm_S` took about 7.6 seconds for the 100 model points, :mod:`~basiclife.BasicTerm_M` took only 1.3 seconds for the 10000 model points.
 This means :mod:`~basiclife.BasicTerm_M`
 runs about **580** times faster than :mod:`~basiclife.BasicTerm_S`.